 Finally, there’s also the data we need for (3) PERMISSION.
-That is, the data about our activities that is of relevance to policy makers, regulators, pressure groups, and the public at large (whether or not they are our customers).
+That is the data about our activities that are of relevance to policymakers, regulators, pressure groups, and the public at large (whether or not they are our customers).

 Consider those data categories through the lens of trust invite a number of questions.

 Charlie will be writing up insights from the event more formally, but in the meantime, I wanted to share my slides and notes here.